wzh99/SimPL/doc/simpl_report.md

 ### Objective

-In this project I am required to implement an interpreter for the programming language SimPL.
+In this project I am asked to implement an interpreter for the programming language SimPL.
 SimPL is a simplified dialect of ML, which can be used for both functional and imperative programming.

 ### Project Structure